-A new series that brings humanities perspectives to bear on current debates, presented by the U-M Institute for the Humanities and the U-M Humanities Collaboratory.
+A series that brings humanities perspectives to bear on current debates, presented by the U-M Institute for the Humanities and the U-M Humanities Collaboratory.

 What is at stake in the ways we understand culture and cultural conflict?
-High Stakes Culture is a new series, presented by the Institute for the Humanities and the Humanities Collaboratory, that brings humanities perspectives to bear on current debates.
+High Stakes Culture is a series, presented by the Institute for the Humanities and the Humanities Collaboratory, that brings humanities perspectives to bear on current debates.
 Join us as we ask: How and why does culture matter so much now?

-2017-18 High Stakes Culture Events
+Upcoming High Stakes Culture Events

-March 7, 2018, 5:30-7pm, North Quad Space #2435
+September 20, 2018, 5:30-7pm, North Quad Space #2435